, ,

 • 10.
 Pick-Up and Drop-Off: Free pick-up at Lhasa Gonggar Airport (8:00 am to 10:00 pm); Free drop-off at Lhasa Gonggar Airport (8:30 am to 10:30 pm); Free pick-up and drop-off at Lhasa Train Station (24 hours)

-Mount Kailash Tour Exclusions:
+Lhasa EBC Kailash Kathmandu Tour Exclusions:

 • 1.
 Personal Expenses: Laundry, drinks, phone calls, optional activities (Lhasa Traditional Handicraft Center, Drepung Monastery, Sera Monastery, Tibetan Village, etc.)